Seven Fundraising Misconceptions Holding Back Your Organization

 1. Fundraising is challenging, sophisticated work.
 It’s not easy.

-Many leaders think fundraising is simple: You just have to get in front of people and ask them, and they will give because they “should.”
+Many organizational leaders think fundraising is simple: You just have to get in front of people and ask them, and they will give because they “should.”

 People who think fundraising is easy are the people who don’t understand why we need resources and training in order to do the work.